-WE, THE UNDERSIGNED, call upon U.S. ATTORNEY GENERAL WILLIAM BARR and the DEPARTMENT OF JUSTICE, the SUPREME COURT, or ANY CONTROLLING AUTHORITY to immediately grant Billie Allen, Federal death row prisoner, a new trial.
+WE, THE UNDERSIGNED, call upon any controlling authority to immediately grant Billie Allen, Federal death row prisoner, a new trial.

 Billie’s trial attorney and the courts severely failed him in their neglect to consider all the relevant evidence.
 These procedural errors casts serious doubt on his guilt.
 For the sake of Billie Allen’s life and for the sake of justice, the full recorded evidence must be heard and evaluated.